 Pro tip: Donor management software can help you get a handle on these demographics.
 With Donorbox donor management, you can sort donors by a variety of unique filters.
 Plus, build a donor profile for each donor including information like employer, birthday, communication records, and more.

 Donor segmentation is the process of categorizing donors based on characteristics such as demographics and interests.
 You can segment your donors according to a variety of characteristics, depending on your nonprofit’s mission and size.

-To successfully raise funds, your nonprofit needs to set donor acquisition goals.
+To successfully raise funds, your nonprofit needs to set donor acquisition and fundraising goals.

-A good first step to take is to pull data from the past 5 years and take a look at your fundraising results from the past.
-Additionally, review the goals of your organization for the next year(s), as well as any mission and vision statements.
+A good first step to take is to pull data from the past five years and take a look at your fundraising results from the past.

 Understand how much money you need to raise this year to progress towards your mission, balancing that out with results from the past.
 Make sure to set a timeline for these goals.